hoangduytran/blender-manual/manual/editors/file_browser.rst

 Editing
 =======

+.. _bpy.ops.file.external_operation:

+External
+   Use the operating system to perform an action on the file or directory.
+   The options listed below might not be available on all operating systems.

+   :Open: Open the file.
+   :Open Folder: Open the folder.
+   :Edit: Edit the file.
+   :New: Create a new file of this type.
+   :Find File: Search for files of this type.
+   :Show: Show this file.
+   :Play: Play this file.
+   :Browse: Browse this file.
+   :Preview: Preview this file.
+   :Print: Print this file.
+   :Install: Install this file.
+   :Run As User: Run as specific user.
+   :Properties: Show OS Properties for this item.
+   :Find in Folder: Search for items in this folder.
+   :Command Prompt Here: Open a command prompt here.

+.. _bpy.ops.file.delete:

 Delete Files :kbd:`Delete`, :kbd:`X`
    Delete the currently selected files or directories by moving them to the operating system's "trash".

    Note, on Linux deleting directories requires KDE or GNOME.

+.. _bpy.ops.file.rename:

 Rename :kbd:`F2`
    Change the name for the currently selected file or directory.